GabrielAlmeidaFlores/AWS-Certified-Associate/IAM, Accounts and AWS Organizations/README.md

 - **Logs API Calls/Activities**: CloudTrail records actions taken by users, roles, or AWS services as events.

+- **Enabled by Default**: CloudTrail is enabled automatically for all AWS accounts, providing the 90-day Event History.
+To customize the service beyond this, you need to create one or more Trails.

 - **Event History**: By default, CloudTrail provides 90 days of event history, accessible through the Event History console.
 This history is stored at no additional cost.

 - **Management Events**: Management Events are logged by default.
 These are actions performed on AWS resources (e.g., creating an instance, deleting a bucket).